-Keep in mind that, while you’ll have between 6 and 24 months to fully repay what you borrowed, failing to pay it back in time will incur a hefty penalty.
-So long as you pay it back within the promotional period, you won’t have to pay interest.
+Keep in mind that while you’ll have between 6 and 24 months to fully repay what you borrowed, failing to pay it back in time will incur a hefty penalty.
+So long as you pay it back within the promotional period, you don’t have to pay interest.

-Since this is a line of credit, it will report on your credit report so make paying it back seriously!
+Since this is a line of credit, it will report on your credit report so pay it back timely and seriously.

 #3 Pet Insurance